CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 ### Task 1 – Create a DLP policy with custom settings

+In this task, you will create a Data Loss Prevention (DLP) policy using custom settings to protect sensitive information by defining specific rules and actions that meet your organization's compliance requirements.

-1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 1. In **Microsoft Edge**, the Microsoft Purview portal should still be open; if not, then open a new tab and navigate to **https://compliance.microsoft.com**.